 First: what exactly is the difference between gluten-free and gluten-reduced?

-Truly gluten-free beers are made with gluten-free grains, such as buckwheat, millet, sorghum, and quinoa.
+Gluten-free beers are made with gluten-free grains, such as buckwheat, millet, sorghum, and quinoa.
 These alternative grains create those beers’ more unusual flavour on the palate.

 Scientists studying gluten sensitivities have agreed that under 20 ppm (parts per million) of gluten is safe for almost all people with gluten-related conditions, including Celiac’s Disease.
-Thus, in order to be listed as “gluten-free,” all gluten-free beers must meet this strict requirement.

 Important note!
 Remember that people with serious gluten intolerances may still have a reaction to some gluten free beers due to risks of cross-contamination at the production facility.